GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   * Webinar: Friday, November 6, 2020, 3:00-4:00 pm EST: Join [here](https://hhs.webex.com/hhs/j.php?MTID=m01fa90a958b91e9c021a8688ee9fd9e2)

-  * Phase 1 submissions are due by November 16, 2020, 11:59 pm EST.
+  * Phase 1 submissions are due by January 6, 2021, 11:59 pm EST.

-  * Judging for Phase 1 will occur from November 17, 2020 through December 1, 2020.
+  * Judging for Phase 1 will occur from January 7, 2021 through January 14, 2021.

-  * Finalists that move into Phase 2 will be awarded by December 2, 2020.
+  * Finalists that move into Phase 2 will be announced no later than January 15, 2021.

   **Phase 2:** Awarding plans for sustainability and replication and/or expansion

-  * Competition occurs September 29, 2021 through October 30, 2021.
+  * Competition occurs September 29, 2021 through January 5, 2022.

-  * Phase 2 submissions are due by October 30, 2021, 11:59 pm EST.
+  * Phase 2 submissions are due by January 5, 2022, 11:59 pm EST.

-  * Judging for Phase 2 will occur from October 31, 2021 through November 20, 2021.
+  * Judging for Phase 2 will occur from January 6, 2022 through January 13, 2022.

-  * Finalists that move into Phase 3 will be awarded by November 21, 2021.
+  * Finalists that move into Phase 3 will be awarded by will be announced no later than January 14, 2022.

   **Phase 3:** Awarding the programs that have successfully replicated and/or expanded

-  * Competition occurs September 29, 2022 through October 30, 2022.
+  * Competition occurs September 29, 2022 through January 4, 2023.

-  * Phase 3 submissions are due by October 30, 2022, 11:59 pm EST.
+  * Phase 3 submissions are due by January 4, 2023, 11:59 pm EST.

-  * Judging for Phase 3 will occur from October 31, 2022 through November 20, 2022.
+  * Judging for Phase 3 will occur from January 5, 2023 through January 12, 2023.

-  * Finalists will be awarded by November 21, 2022.
+  * Finalists will be announced no later than January 13, 2023.
 prizes: >-
   #### Total Prize Awards Available

   $3,325,000 in FY20 funds.